A GUIDE FOR BUSINESS AND PARENTS AND SMALL ENTITY COMPLIANCE GUIDE

 3. Can I block children under 13 from my general audience website or online service?

 Yes.
 COPPA does not require you to permit children under age 13 to participate in your general audience website or online service, and you may block children from participating if you so choose.
-By contrast, you may not block children from participating in a website or online service that is directed to children as defined by the Rule.
-See FAQ D.2 above.
+By contrast, you may not block children from participating in a website or online service that is directed to children as defined by the Rule, even if the website or online service is also directed to users age 13 or older.
+See FAQ D.4 above.

 If you choose to block children under 13 on your general audience site or service, you should take care to design your age screen in a manner that does not encourage children to falsify their ages to gain access to your site or service.
 Ask age information in a neutral manner at the point at which you invite visitors to provide personal information or to create a user ID.